Spectral and Phase Structure of a Unitary Matrix Model with Fisher-Hartwig Singularities: Large- limit

-As the free energy in the large $N$ limit is just the rescaled effective action, $F = \frac{1}{N^2} S_\text{eff}$, the continuum version of \eqref{eq:effectiveAction} can be used to directly calculate the free energy.
+Lastly, we look at the free energy $F$, defined in \eqref{def:freeEnergy}.
+Since $F$ in the large-$N$ limit is just the rescaled effective action, $F = \frac{\sigma}{N} \mathcal{S}_\text{eff}$, the continuum version of \eqref{eq:effectiveAction} can be used to directly calculate the free energy.
 Another method is to first find the derivatives of the free energy with respect to each parameter of the model using

 and then integrate back.
 The derivatives are

 Using either method, we find the free energy in phase A to be